mhornstein/Cloudinary-Test/Part3/part3.md

 **Try it yourself:** experiment with different fonts, sizes, and colors.

 ## 6. Implement Crop to square

+Cropping is one of the most common edits, and Cloudinary gives you powerful tools to make it effortless while still delivering great results.

 Import the resize action and gravity qualifier:

 ```js